Artorp/PlanningTool/README.md

 ## Development setup

-The project has been tested to successfully be imported into Visual Studio 2019 and Rider without problems.
+The project has been tested to successfully be imported into Visual Studio 2022 without problems.

 Clone the repository into a folder of your choice.
-Open the solution file (*.sln) with either Visual Studio or Rider.
+Open the solution file (*.sln) with Visual Studio.
 If your installation of Oxygen Not Included is installed in another place than the default Steam folder on C:, open `Directory.Build.props` and modify the OxygenNotIncludedDllsPath attribute to point to the correct `Managed` folder in Oxygen Not Included directory (it should contain Assembly-CSharp.dll among others).

-Nuget packages are defined in packages.config and should be automatically installed first time you open the solution.
+Nuget packages are defined in the csproj file, as the project uses the standard SDK setup.

 Two configurations are defined, `Debug` and `Release`.
 Release is configured to merge PLib.dll into the final file using ILRepack.
+Debug will probably fail since PLab.dll from nuget is not set up to be copied by default.

 Build the solution, Build > Build Solution.
 The build output directory is set to Dist at the git repository root.
 Copy or create a junction link to Klei's local mods location: `%userprofile%\Documents\Klei\OxygenNotIncluded\mods\Dev`